Frequently Asked Questions About Virtual Permits

 Using a mobile device to purchase a Stanford parking permit depends on having access to the internet.
 We are aware that Wi-Fi connectivity in parking garages on campus may be an issue.
 If you are having Wi-Fi connectivity issues, we recommend that you wait until you get above ground to purchase your permit.
 Consider taking a photo with your smartphone of your license plate (and make and model of the vehicle) to make it easier to enter the information when you are above ground or in an area with better Internet connection.

-All Stanford affiliates who purchase Stanford parking permits or who are members of Stanford’s Commute Club must use the new system.
+All Stanford affiliates who purchase Stanford parking permits must use the system.
 This includes commuters, residents, and departments that purchase parking for visitors.

 This change does not affect those at SLAC, Porter Drive, or other off-campus sites unless they purchase parking permits to visit the main campus.
-Visitors (general public) will continue to use parking pay machines, the ParkMobile app, or, until our office moves in 2019, metered visitor spaces.
+Visitors (general public) will continue to use parking pay machines or the ParkMobile app.

 How will you protect the privacy and security of my data?